dazby0/notes_app_py/README.md

-Simple Note App using Python and Flask
+Simple Note App using Python and Flask.

-Made with TechWithTim's tutorial
+Made with TechWithTim's tutorial.